cockroachdb/docs/v21.2/security-reference/security-overview.md

   <td>✓</td>
   <td>✓</td>
   <td>✓</td>
-  <td>CockroachDB, as a disributed-from-the-ground-up SQL database, is uniquely resilient by nature.
-A cluster can tolerate node-failures as long as the majority of nodes remain functional.
-Large, well distributed clusters deployed in reliable infrastructure across multiple regions of the globe&mdash;such as those operated by Cockroach Labs, can be highly resilient even in the face of catastrophic infrastructure failures.</td>
+  <td>CockroachDB, as a natively distributed SQL database, is uniquely resilient by nature.
+Cluster can tolerate node failures as long as the majority of nodes remain functional.
+See <a href="../demo-fault-tolerance-and-recovery.html">Disaster Recovery.</a></td>
  </tr>
 </table>